 If your iron is out of range, talk with your healthcare team to find what could be the problem.

 During stage 5 kidney disease water intake and fluid levels need to be monitored.
-Too much fluid indicates poor kidney function.
-Fluid restrictions are often mandated in this phase of the disease.

 If you have a fluid restriction a renal RD can help you keep your fluid intake under control.

 Foods to Limit or Avoid in a Stage 5 Kidney Disease Diet